3D Transforms (optional)

 transform-originto thetopof the image

-img { vertical-align: middle; width: 100%; height: auto; animation: flapImage 700ms ease-in-out infinite alternate; transform-origin: top; } @keyframes flapImage { from { transform: rotateX(-40deg); } to { transform: rotateX(40deg); } }1
+img { vertical-align: middle; width: 100%; height: auto; animation: flapImage 700ms ease-in-out infinite alternate; transform-origin: top; } @keyframes flapImage { from { transform: rotateX(-40deg); } to { transform: rotateX(40deg); } } - Add an alternating animation to the

 - Step 3: Rotate the figure